Fairness-aware Summarization for Justified Decision-Making: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we propose using a train-attribute-mask pipeline for detecting and mitigating the bias in the justification of the text-based neural models.
 Our objective for extracting fairly-justified summaries is to maximize the utility of the output summary for the decision prediction task while minimizing the inclusion of proxy information in the summary that can reveal sensitive attributes of individuals.
 Our approach is not intended to enhance the fairness in the outcome but rather to enhance the fairness in the model justification.
 We achieve this by training a multi-task model for decision classification and membership identification.
 We attribute predictions of these models back to textual input attributes using an attribution mechanism called integrated gradients.
-Next, we incorporate the high-utility and bias-free sentences in form of a summary.
+Next, we incorporate the high-utility and low-bias sentences in form of a summary.
 Eventually, we retrain the decision classifier on the fairly-justified summaries.
 Our experiments on real and synthetic data sets indicate that our pipeline effectively limits the demographic leakage from the input data.
-In addition, it moderately enhances the fairness in the outcome.
-We plan to test the impact of our proposed pipeline in removing bias from the data using more data sets and on several synthetic scenarios in which a subgroup of the population is treated differently.
+In addition, we present experimental results on effectiveness of FairSum under several types of unfairness attacks.
+We observe that FairSum is most effective in detecting and filtering unfairness in justification where outcomes are mostly fair.